 Applicants who submit the Intent to Apply document will receive a confirmation email.
 GHIT Fund staff will then perform an initial partnership and scope eligibility assessment.
-The GHIT Fund Selection Committee (SC) will review eligible Intent to Apply forms and select applications to proceed to full proposal submission.
-Selected applicants will receive a full GHIT Fund proposal template to support proposal development.
+Only eligible applicants will be invited to submit the full proposal and will receive the proposal templates from the GHIT Fund.